Cloud-Architekt/cloud-architekt.github.io/_posts/2020-01-27-detection-and-mitigation-consent-grant-attacks-azuread.md

 By default, all users in Azure AD can register applications and set consent permission on their behalf.
 This represent a risk and and you need to ensure that your organization wants to allow end-users to acquire application as self-service without any compliance or risk check.
 So regardless of phishing attacks this default setting should be reviewed by IT compliance, risk and governance management of your company.

-The user settings are splitted in **”User can register applications”** and **”Users can consent to apps accessing company data on their behalf”**:
+The user settings are splitted in **”User can register applications”**...

 ![](../2020-01-27-detection-and-mitigation-consent-grant-attacks/6021243C-D741-4680-9C02-EC86FA024949.png)

+...and **”Users can consent to apps accessing company data on their behalf”**:

 ![](../2020-01-27-detection-and-mitigation-consent-grant-attacks/192E3C51-33A8-4012-9BD1-7CE2E3259F7F.png)